Anaerobic Treatment of Wastewater for Production of Biogas

 There are certain environmental factors and conditions which have to be maintained for the process to be completely successful in creating methane gas.
 The major factors that affect the anaerobic process are temperature, alkalinity, pH, and toxicity.
 Depending upon the processing capacity of microbes, the loading rate of anaerobic reactors needs large bacterial mass and long retention time.

-The advantages of anaerobic treatment are as follows: –
+The advantages of anaerobic wastewater treatment are as follows: –

 – The process itself consumes very little energy, because of no aeration equipment